TurtleEngr/libre-bib/src/doc/manual/libre-bib.md

     This is optional, but it is useful for defining all of the common settings across all of your bib directories.
-Copy \$PWD/conf.env to this location and uncomment and change the values.
+Copy \$PWD/conf.env to this location and uncomment the values to be changed.

-    If you use the same cgDbName for all the bibs, then you\'ll want to define different table name.
+    If you use the same cgDbName for all the bibs, then you\'ll want to define different table names for the different bibs.
 Using different DB names is safer for keeping the different bibs separate, but more DB setup will be needed.

-    Typically these vars will be the same across all your bibs: cgDbName, cgDbHost, cgDbPassCache, cgDbPassHint, cgDbUser,
+    Usually these vars will be the same across all your bibs: cgDbName, cgDbHost, cgDbPassCache, cgDbPassHint, cgDbUser, cgUseRemote
-    cgUseRemote cgDbHostRemote, cgDbPortRemote, cgSshUser, cgSshKey
+    cgDbHostRemote, cgDbPortRemote, cgSshUser, cgSshKey

 -   File: ****\$PWD/conf.env**** - Document config

-    This is required, but everything can be commented out.
+    This file is required, but everything can be commented out.
     Uncomment the ones that are specific to the current bib document.

 ### DB Tables